Multi-Ligament Knee Injury

 A knee dislocation is the term used to describe a multi-ligament injury that involves both cruciate ligaments (ACL and PCL).
-This is a serious condition because the knee is very unstable and can result in severe damage to blood vessels and nerves.
-These injuries can potentially be life- and limb-threatening, and, therefore, theses injuries are medical emergencies.
+This is a serious injury because the knee is very unstable and can result in severe damage to blood vessels and nerves.
+These injuries can potentially be life- or limb-threatening, and, therefore, theses injuries are medical emergencies.

 What are the different types of knee dislocations?

 There are basically two types of knee dislocations: low-energy and high-energy dislocations (motor vehicle crash, fall from height, etc.).
 If a knee dislocation occurs during a sporting event, it is critical to place the knee back to its normal position (putting the ends of the bones back in alignment).
 When a knee dislocation happens after a high-velocity impact, this can be a more serious injury, because the skin and other soft tissues such as the muscles, tendons, nerves, and blood vessels can be severely damaged.